Piezo-optic effect of high-harmonic generation in semiconductors: RESULTS AND DISCUSSION

 Note that the strain effect (piezo-optic effect) should appear in other semiconductors, such as AlAs and InAs, in accordance with the same formulation based on the Luttinger-Kohn-Bir-Pikus model.
 By performing numerical calculations with different Luttinger parameters, we can easily identify similar properties of HHG in these materials.
 We also suppose that the piezo-optic effect obtained here is not specific to materials covered by the Luttinger-Kohn-Bir-Pikus model and that it appears in various systems, because the symmetry reduction of the lattice structure can be induced by shear strain.
 For a general discussion, we need to extend our theory to take the details of the band structure of the materials as well as the corresponding Bloch wavefunctions into account.
 This will be left as a future problem.

-Finally, we comment on how the non-perturbative effect in HHG is important for obtaining a large piezo-optical effect.
+{W}e {also} comment on how the non-perturbative effect in HHG is important for obtaining a large piezo-optical effect.
 According to the previous work\cite{Tamaya2016PRBR,Yoshikawa2017}, the ellipticity dependence of HHG parallel to the minor axis ($x$-axis) is not so pronounced in the multiphoton absorption {(perturbative)} regime.
-Therefore, to obtain a sufficiently large piezo-optical effect, we have to apply a strong field so that non-perturbative regimes, which were identified as the AC Zener {or} the semimetal regimes in Ref.~\onlinecite{Tamaya2016}, are realized.
-Because the amplitude of the perturbation is roughly estimated by the ratio between the field intensity {(the Rabi frequency)} and the band-gap energy, it is {expected} that the piezo-optical effect discussed here can be observed more clearly by using narrow-gap and zero-gap semiconductors, such as InSb and graphene.
+Therefore, to obtain a sufficiently large piezo-optical effect, we have to apply a strong field so that non-perturbative regimes, which were identified as the AC Zener {or} the semimetal regimes in Ref.~\onlinecite{Tamaya2016}, are realized. {{For} GaAs, this threshold intensity between {the} perturbative and non-perturbative regime{s} could be estimated at around several MV/cm\cite{xia2020highharmonic}.} Because the amplitude of the perturbation is roughly estimated by the ratio between the field intensity {(the Rabi frequency)} and the band-gap energy, it is {expected} that the piezo-optical effect discussed here can be observed more clearly by using narrow-gap and zero-gap semiconductors, such as InSb and graphene.

+{Finally, we will refer to influence of the inter-particle Coulomb interactions on HHG in GaAs.
+Major effects of the inter-particle Coulomb interaction are a band-gap renormalization and scattering between excited electrons (holes).
+Both effects are expected to be weak in GaAs, because the dielectric constant is large ($\epsilon_r \simeq 13$), indicating large screening effect which weakens inter-particle Coulomb interaction. {T}he former effect is regarded as a variation in the band-gap energy, whose order is, at most, several meV\cite{PhysRevB.69.205204}, while the latter can be taken into account in terms of relaxation/dephaing effect that {does not} influence so much on the nonlinear optical processes\cite{Shen1984,Yariv1984,Boyd2008}. {In addition, since the Coulomb interaction equally affects each harmonic, the results of this paper would not be changed qualitatively.} }